-Some mistresses were found and questioned by the police.
-None were considered for the crime.
+Some of the mistresses were found and questioned.
+None were connected to the disappearance.

 Bodies everywhere —

-As part of the efforts to find him, Theresa facilitated a reward. $50,000 to find him alive, or $15,000 for his corpse.
-Magically bodies began turning up everywhere.
+As part of the efforts to find Ambrose, Theresa facilitated a reward. $50,000 to find him alive, or a smaller $15,000 for just his corpse.

-Theresa Small was a socialite who probably despised her cheating husband.
-When sure of his disappearance, she reacted with a cold gaze and no emotion.
+Theresa Small was a socialite who despised her cheating husband.
+That’s true.
+When confirming her husband was gone, she reacted with a cold gaze and no emotion at all.

-Of course, she would be the recipient of the $1.7 million from the theatre deal.
+However, she would inherit the $1.7 million dollars from the theatre deal.
+That’s motive.

 What about the assistant? —